smart-camera-engagement/two_camera_anomaly_detection/README.md

 ## About
 This document describes the demo setup for a dual-camera pill anomaly detection system.
 The two cameras function as follows:
 1. Cam1 (Pill Detection):
-   - Detects pills and sends bounding box coordinates to Cam2.
+   - Detects pills and sends detected bounding box coordinates to Cam2.
    - Waits for Cam2 to send back anomaly detection results for display.
 2. Cam2 (Anomaly Detection):
     - Receives the bounding box coordinates from Cam1.
-    - Performs anomaly detection on the detected pill.
+    - Performs anomaly detection on the detected pill one by one.
     - Sends the anomaly detection results back to Cam1.

 ## Hardware Spec
 1. Raspberry Pi 5
 2. Two Rapsberry Pi Ai Camera - Those two camera mount side by side, distance is 40mm.
-The distance between camera to pill is ~20cm.
+The distance between camera to pill is ~200mm.
 <p align="center">
 <image src="./images/two_camera_setup.png" alt="two_camera_setup" width="500">
 </p>